 By the end of this course, students will be able to:

-- define archaeology in broadest terms, and to explain the differences between different kinds of archaeology;
+- define archaeology in its broadest terms, and to explain the differences between different kinds of archaeology;

 - explain the various scientific and analytical methods and approaches used by archaeologists to recover ancient artifacts and to study them;